Neckpinch dynamics for asymmetric surfaces evolving by mean curvature flow: Implied evolution equations

 \end{proof}

-A useful feature of the calculation above is its linear reaction term, which shows one sense in which the evolution equation for $v_{m,n,k}$ ``improves'' as $m$ and $k$ increase.
-More precisely, one has the following, which partly explains our choice of step function $g$ in equation~\eqref{Define-g} above.
+\begin{remark} An important feature of the calculation above is its linear reaction term, which reveals how the evolution equation for $v_{m,n,k}$ ``improves'' as $m$ and $k$ increase, provided that $v$ is suitably bounded from below.
+This partly explains our choice of step function $g$ in equation~\eqref{Define-g}. \end{remark}